-Cyrtanthus mackenii ssp. cooperi is an inland form that is widespread found growing in full sun in moist grassland.
-It has been elevated from a variety to a subspecies.
+Cyrtanthus mackenii var. cooperi (Baker) R.A.Dyer is an inland form that is widespread found growing in full sun in moist grassland.
 It differs by being deciduous, having shorter more grey leaves, flowering in early spring (from July to September) before the leaves appear, and is a dull pinkish yellow (in contrast to the evergreen form which is clear, bright yellow).
 Photos by Cameron McMaster of this species in the Eastern Cape near Stutterheim.

 Cyrtanthus mackenii ssp. mackenii is an evergreen yellow form that flowers on the edges of pools in sheltered streams near the coast in the Eastern Cape.
 Photos by Cameron McMaster.

-Cyrtanthus macowanii is a summer flowering species with red tubular flowers and is widespread in the Eastern Cape.
-This species is very similar to Cyrtanthus epiphyticus.
+Cyrtanthus macowanii Baker is a summer flowering species with red tubular flowers and is widespread in the Eastern Cape.
+This species is very similar to Cyrtanthus epiphyticus and according to Graham Duncan's The Amaryllidaceae of Southern Africa it differs mainly in its spreading, not recurved tepals.
+However, the illustrations of the two species in that book do not show this distinction.
+Plants are summer growing and more or less evergreen.
 Photos by Cameron McMaster and Mary Sue Ittner taken in habitat in the Eastern Cape.

-Cyrtanthus montanus is one of the most striking species, producing orange umbels in autumn.
+Cyrtanthus montanus R.A.Dyer grows in rock crevices on upper slopes in the southeastern Cape, flowering January-March.
+It is one of the most striking species, producing orange umbels in autumn.
 This plant requires very infrequent watering; there is nothing quite as irretrievable as a bulb of C. montanus once it has started to rot.
 Usually evergreen, but needs to be almost bone-dry in winter.
 Photos by Bill Dijk and Cameron McMaster of this species that is very rare in the wild.

 The first two photos were taken by Bill Dijk and John Ingram.
 John wrote: "This is the first bloom for me for this species.
 I have had the bulbs for almost 3 years now and they were either 3 or 5 years old when I got them.
 I am amazed at the thick solid texture of the flowers.
 There is some snail damage on flowers on the backside and trails are evident in the photo but I think once the flowers get past a certain age, they are too hard for the snails to consume."
 The last two photos were taken by Roy Herold at the Karoo Desert NBG in Worcester, October 2002.

-Cyrtanthus obrienii is an evergreen spring species with red pendulous flowers.
+Cyrtanthus obrienii Baker is native to the eastern summer rainfall zone of South Africa.
+It is a grassland species found on stony hillsides, growing in thick clumps in rock crevices in full sun.
+The leaves appear before the flowers in late winter and spring, dying back in autumn.
+It flowers July to October.
+In cultivation it is an evergreen spring species with red pendulous flowers.
 It is fairly attractive and quite a tough plant, preferring to stay in the same position for many years.
 Photos by Cameron McMaster and Alessandro Marinello.